-For the Online Campus Only:

-Of the 90 credit hours required for the Master of Divinity program, a minimum of 45 credit hours must be completed through coursework at Western Seminary, with a minimum of 10 credit hours taken in resident study through the following specific courses and program orientation:
+Residence requirements for Online Campus only: Of the 82 credit hours required for the Master of Divinity program, a minimum of 41 credit hours must be completed through coursework at Western Seminary, with a minimum of 10 credit hours taken in resident study through the following specific courses and program orientation (Approved exception to ATS Standards A.3.1.3 and B.3.1.3):

-- During October or June of a student's first academic year, the student must travel to Portland for one week to attend program orientation and two threshold courses, SFS501 Learning to Love God and Others (2 credit hours) and MFM500 Discovering and Developing Your Ministry Potential (2 credit hours). - During the middle of a student's program, the student must travel to Portland to complete at least four credit hours of required (non-elective) courses. - During February of a student's final academic year, the student must return to Portland to attend the capstone course, THS508 Integrating Ministry and Theology (2 credit hours).
+- During October, February or June of a student's first academic year, the student must travel to Portland for one week to attend program orientation and two threshold courses, CS501 Learning to Love God and Others (2 credit hours) and MF501 Introduction to Theological Study and Ministry Formation.
+(2 credit hours). - During the middle of a student's program, the student must travel to Portland to complete at least four credit hours of required (non-elective) courses. - During the student's final academic year, the student must return to Portland to attend the capstone course, TH504 Integrating Ministry and Theology (2 credit hours).